farrah1/YDAC/Project B/README.md

-# Youth Design and Technology Advocacy Committee
-What is the YDAC?

-**Project B:  Build innovative civic-technology for Youth Spaces**
+# Project B:  Build innovative civic-technology for Youth Spaces

 ## Description:
 Advocate for youth spaces: through research, testing, and implementing a technology-based solution to a problem facing youth spaces today.
 (Specifics will come as team conducts and concludes research on youth space issues and settles on a project)